 Received great in-depth assistance from Veronika on my quest to buy an engagement ring for my partner.
 It can be quite a minefield for someone without industry know-how to get a great, well-cut diamond on the online marketplace, so the second opinion was not only welcome but desperately sought.
 In the end, I received wonderful advice and am confident the diamond purchased was the best my budget could afford!
 Thank you…see more

 Some of our readers have asked us specifically about products they viewed on Michael Hill’s website.
 Originally I was planning on ordering something from them online to compare as well.
 But given just how poorly their store performed, I didn’t see a point in doing so.

 Here is a 0.30ct Princess cut solitaire from their website.
-The price is C$1,999.
+The price is C$2,499.
 Even giving them the benefit of the doubt that the quality is decent, the price is still ludicrous.
-Here is a comparable diamond paired with this setting.
-You can get this ring for C$758.
+Here is a better diamond from Blue Nile paired with this setting.
+You can get this ring for C$1354.
 The Michael Hill ring is more than two and a half times the price!

 It is no secret that we think you are far better off buying online.
 It’s quite obvious based on our comparisons above that you get a better quality ring for half the price buying from Blue Nile.
 But even if you weren’t going the online route, they were the worst store in the mall we were in.
 Any other place would have been a better option.